rschroll/webkitdom/README.md

 * **[extension][5]** uses the new WebExtension API to load a .so file into the web process to do the DOM manipulation.
-This communicates over with the UI process over DBus.
+This communicates over with the UI process over DBus.  **Please note that attaching to DOM events is not currently working.**

 [3]: https://github.com/rschroll/webkitdom/tree/master
 [4]: https://github.com/rschroll/webkitdom/tree/javascript